leewsimpson/fuzor-ai-transformer/CODE_OF_CONDUCT.md

 ## Thank You!

 Contributing to **Fuzor-AI Transformer** isn’t just about code—it’s about being part of a community shaping the future of AI-driven development.
 Let’s build something amazing together! 🚀

+### Disclaimer

+This doco is highly influenced by Cline